-There are three aspects of eligibility – Service, Medical and Financial.
+There are three aspects of eligibility for veterans benefits in Florida – Service, Medical, and Financial.

 Service.
-The basic service qualification is that the veteran must have served at least 90 days of active military duty, with at least one of those days during wartime (as defined by the Veteran’s Administration).
+The essential service qualification is that the veteran must have served at least 90 days of active military duty, with at least one of those days during wartime (as defined by the Veteran’s Administration).
 Additionally, the veteran must have received a discharge that was other than dishonorable.

 Financial.
 Qualifying under the asset test can be tricky.
 The basic requirements state that the person requesting the benefit must have a financial need.
 Each application is evaluated individually.
-The VA considers what it refers to as IVAP – Income for VA Purposes.
-IVAP is equal to your gross income from all sources, less a portion of unreimbursed medical expenses.
-If your IVAP is not less than the annual benefit amount, you will not be eligible for benefits.

 The following resources are provided by Genworth Financial and the U.S. Department of Veterans Affairs.